wmfox3/odyssey-plugin/readme.txt

 If you have to ask, this plug-in is not for you.

 = I've got it installed.
 Now what? =

+The plug-in currently returns an html fragment for inclusion on an Odyssey page.

 You can call the 10 most recent posts to a given blog formatted for the Odyssey newswell module by passing newswellmod as the feed type, i.e.